Free 60-Minute Risk List Session

 Sales ▪ Buyer Psychology ▪ Customer Experience ▪ Business Growth

-Many businesses lose buyers because they treat sales as a one-time event instead of a guided journey.
-A common mistake is assuming interest equals intent, when in reality most buyers need repeated touchpoints before deciding.
-Research shows that 80% of sales require five or more follow-ups, yet nearly half of salespeople stop after one (Marketing Donut).
+Many businesses lose buyers because they treat sales as a 1-time event instead of a guided journey.
+A common mistake is assuming interest equals intent, when in reality, most buyers need repeated touchpoints before deciding.
+Research shows that 80% of sales require 5 or more follow-ups, yet nearly half of salespeople stop after 1 (Marketing Donut).

 What stages define the buyer's journey today?